silver-company/.github/profile/README.md

 ## Know More

-Check out our [website](https://silver.vgseven.com) for more information and [contact us](https://silver.vgseven.com/contact) if you have any questions.
+Check out our [website](https://silver.vgseven.com) for more information and updates.